jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 **Deliverable:** Take screenshots of all successful installs of the software listed.

-#### GNOME Software Store

-You will install assorted softwares using the Gnome Software application in Fedora 30.
-The list of software is as follows:

-1) Inkscape
-1) Audacity
-1) GNOME Tweak Tool
-1) Chromium Web Browser
-1) gPodder

 #### GNOME 3 Extensions

 You will need to install two GNOME 3 extensions from [https://extensions.gnome.org](https://extensions.gnome.org "Gnome extensions").
 The first one is the example in the book called *Caffeine*.
 Make sure you have the Gnome Shell integration installed to configure and install plugins directly from the browser.